microspectrometer/dev-kit-2020/firmware/README-firmware.md

 version of the documentation.
 This is for me during development of the firmware.

-## Vim shortcut for doxygen docstrings
+## Vim shortcut to make doxygen docstrings from unit test results
 My shortcut `;xdc` takes unit test results and formats them as a Doxygen docstring.
 The pneumonic is `x` for transform, `d` for doxygen docstring, and `c` for C. Shortcut `;xdp` makes Python